 Create a diagnostic maintenance task when a sensor detects increased vibrations on a gearbox to alert you about operating conditions.

 - Create a preventive maintenance task when a machine has run for a certain amount of time or cycles before equipment failure occurs using data we collect from the industrial internet of things sensors and devices to ensure uptime.

 Installing sensors can free up your maintenance team from doing a lot of boring repetitive work by collecting big data sets around your assets.

 Use case of improving efficiency with IOT Sensors

 We recently visited a local company that was looking to eliminate many simple, daily tasks from their daily to-do list by implementing sensors.
 This would allow their maintenance team to focus on the larger tasks and projects.

 One of those simple daily tasks requires that a technician does a daily check of the air pressure difference for their industrial AC unit.
 The technician records the measured values in a logbook and then assesses if the pressure is high enough to warrant a maintenance activity.

 Including the time to walk and climb up to the AC unit, this task takes 10 minutes to complete.
-When this company plugs in a pressure sensor and links it to Limble, they will have effectively eliminated 365 tasks a year or 60 hours of saved labor.
+When this company plugs in a pressure sensor and links it to Limble, they will have virtually eliminated 365 tasks a year or 60 hours of saved labor.

 About a dozen of these tasks were identified for the facility.
 In all, we calculated that all of the sensors could be connected in a day’s worth of work, and it would save the company 2.5 months of labor costs per year.

 Some assets work fine with only one inspection per month while others are so sensitive that you’d rather have someone stand there and look at them the whole day.

 Well, now you can actually accomplish that!
 Just choose the right condition-monitoring sensors and let Limble warn you when the machine needs your attention. iot preventive maintenance is a great way to reduce costs.

 Example of real-time monitoring